-BJP flag over Indian flag at Kalyan Singh’s prayer meet sparks controversy
+BJP flag on top of Indian flag at Kalyan Singh prayer meet sparks controversy

-A photo of the tribute ceremony, tweeted by the BJP, showed Singh’s body draped by the national flag.
-Above the tricolour was the party flag of the BJP.
+A photo of the tribute ceremony, tweeted by the BJP, showed the former UP CM’s body draped in the national flag.
+But on top of the tricolour was the BJP flag.

-The Bharatiya Janata Party on Sunday faced severe criticism on social media for placing the saffron party’s flag over the national flag.
-The incident took place during a tribute ceremony to former Uttar Pradesh Chief Minister Kalyan Singh.
+The Bharatiya Janata Party on Sunday faced severe criticism on social media after it tweeted a photograph showing the body of former Uttar Pradesh Chief Minister Kalyan Singh draped with the party’s flag on top of the tricolour.

-Singh, 89, died on Saturday at a hospital in Lucknow.
-A photo of the tribute ceremony, tweeted by the BJP, showed Singh’s body draped by the national flag.
-Above the tricolour was the party flag of the BJP.
-Prime Minister Narendra Modi was also present at the ceremony.
+The incident took place as Singh’s body lay in the state at his residence in Lucknow.
+Prime Minister Narendra Modi was among those who paid tribute.
+Singh, 89, died on Saturday in a hospital in Lucknow.

+According to Section 4 of the Prevention of Insults to National Honour Act:

+was accused of criminal conspiracy in the case.
+He was acquitted by a special Central Bureau of Investigation court in September along with senior BJP leaders Lal Krishna Advani, Murli Manohar Joshi and Uma Bharti.

+Singh had also been the governor of Rajasthan between 2014 and 2015.

-Congress MP Shashi Tharoor said on Twitter that is was an insult to the national flag.
+Congress MP Shashi Tharoor said on Twitter that it was an insult to the national flag.
 “As one who had to fight a court case for four years merely for placing my hand on my heart during the singing of the National Anthem (rather than standing stiffly to attention), I think the nation should be told how the ruling party feels about this insult,” he tweeted.

+In 2013, Shashi Tharoor was charged under Section 3 of the Prevention of Insults to National Honour Act, according to The Hindu.
+It provides for punishment those who “prevent the singing of the Indian national anthem or cause disturbance to any assembly engaged in such singing”.

 Samajwadi Party spokesperson Ghanshyam Tiwari tweeted: “Party above the Nation.
 Flag above the Tricolor.
 BJP as usual: no regret, no repentance, no sorrow, no grief.”